 6.CGS.3 Mechanism of Failure

-If a thread terminates prematurely, threads that depend upon services from the terminated thread (in the sense of waiting exclusively for a specific action before continuing) may wait forever since held locks may be left in a locked state resulting in waiting threads never being released.
+If a thread terminates prematurely, threads that depend upon services from the terminated thread (in the sense of waiting exclusively for a specific action before continuing) may wait forever since held locks may be left in a locked state resulting in waiting threads never being released or messages or events expected from the terminated thread will never be received.

 If a thread depends on the terminating thread and receives notification of termination, but the dependent thread ignores the termination notification, then a protocol failure will occur in the dependent thread.
 For asynchronous termination events, an unexpected event may cause immediate transfer of control from the execution place of dependent thread to another (possible unknown), resulting in corrupted objects or resources; or may cause termination in the master thread, and an expected propagation of failures.